 - Make sure the model is built correctly and operates as it should.

 - Carefully apply the Dual Lock and correctly position the model on the mat.

 Activating the Boccia Share Model

-- Try activating both the red and blue cubes individually, swapping the attachment as is necessary.
+- Try activating both red and blue cubes individually, swapping the attachment as needed.